EXPLAINER: Why ballot-counting in Nevada is dragging on

 WHERE WE STAND

 The Associated Press has not declared a winner in the state.
-More than 1.2 million ballots had been counted by Friday afternoon, with Joe Biden holding a 20,137-vote lead over President Donald Trump — an edge of about 1.6 points.
-About 87% of the estimated vote has been tallied, but tens of thousands of votes remain uncounted statewide.
+More than 1.2 million ballots had been counted by Friday afternoon, with Joe Biden holding a 22,657-vote lead over President Donald Trump — an edge of about 1.8 points.

+The Nevada Secretary of State’s Office said Friday night that statewide about 124,500 ballots remained to be processed, with 90% of them in Clark County.
+Just under half of those were mail ballots and the rest were provisional ballots cast by people who registered or updated their registration at the polls.

 The vast majority of those untallied ballots are in Clark County, which includes Las Vegas and its populous surrounding suburbs.
 Clark County Registrar Joe Gloria said on Friday that outstanding votes fell into several categories, each requiring multi-step verification to ensure the integrity of the election.